Sodaware/crypto-ticker-mode/README.md

 **NOTE** - Changing the symbols does not change the actual rate calculation.

+### Other Configuration Options

+**crypto-ticker-mode** also provides the following configuration options:

+* `crypto-ticker-mode-api-poll-interval` - The number of seconds the ticker will wait between rate checks.
+By default this is 10 minutes.

+* `crypto-ticker-mode-symbol-increased` - The symbol that displays in the modeline when the exchange rate has increased.
+This is an up-arrow by default.

+* `crypto-ticker-mode-symbol-decreased` - The symbol displayed in the modeline when the exchange rate has decreased.
+This is a down-arrow by default.

+* `crypto-ticker-mode-symbol-same` - Displayed when the price hasn't changed.
+This is a dash by default.

 ### Configuring the Cryptsy Driver

 To change the displayed exchange rate, the following variable should be